Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1 - The Mysteries of Rankhra.md

 	- as such, Verdant offers to contract the party and give them a safer mission, in return for protection, housing, shop maintenance and pocket money -> allude to the fact that he, as an Eladrin and Fey, cannot lie.
 		- Verdant will also offer to answer questions, either public or private.
 			- Questions regarding Semyon will be met with Verdant stating no reasons to believe that Semyon may be manipulating him.
 		- This mission will consist of exploring the city and, mainly, Rankhra to get more insight in why the temple was constructed and what could be a way into the temple.
 This mission will mainly be gathering information and reporting.
+Verdant will send them to the First Domain again, but directs them to the postal office to activate the Comet.
 			- Verdant will give the party a Comet for fast messaging, just in case anything else like Rubae happens again, they can call in for help or pointers.
 This Comet needs to be activated, however.
 				- Chron already has a comet, and as such doesn't need to activate his.